Recent and forthcoming publications

 - Dante's Divine Comedy: A Reading Guide (Cambridge University Press, 2024)

-- 'Reframings and Accommodations: The Story of Pietro, his Wife, and their Lover' (Dec V 10), in Liber amicorum: Medieval Studies, Translation, Creativity, for Cormac Ó Cuilleanáin, ed. by Corinna Salvadori and John Scattergood (Nuova Trauben, 2022), pp. 175-216
+- "Reframings and Accommodations: The Story of Pietro, his Wife, and their Lover" (Dec V 10), in Liber amicorum: Medieval Studies, Translation, Creativity, for Cormac Ó Cuilleanáin, ed. by Corinna Salvadori and John Scattergood (Nuova Trauben, 2022), pp. 175-216

-- 'Italian', in Literary Beginnings in the European Middle Ages, ed. by Chris Young and Mark Chinca (Cambridge University Press, 2022), pp. 203-227
+- "Italian", in Literary Beginnings in the European Middle Ages, eds.
+Chris Young, Mark Chinca (Cambridge University Press, 2022), pp. 203-227

-- 'Inferno 1: Openings and Beginnings', in Reading Dante with Images: A Visual Lectura Dantis, ed. by Matthew Collins (Harvey Miller, 2021), pp. 33-53
+- "Inferno 1: Openings and Beginnings", in Reading Dante with Images: A Visual Lectura Dantis, ed.
+Matthew Collins (Harvey Miller, 2021), pp. 33-53

 Victoria Coulson